wiesu/wiesu/README.md

 ```
 Hi, there!👋

-🫡I'm a self taught Programmer
+🫡I'm a self taught Developer

 📚I'm currently learning CSS, HTML, JavaScript, and Python